Public administration: Comparative public administration

 Comparative public administration or CPA is defined as the study of administrative systems in a comparative fashion or the study of public administration in other countries.
+Today, there is a section of the American Society for Public Administration that specializes in comparative administration.
+It is responsible for the annual Riggs Award for Lifetime Achievement in International and Comparative Public Administration.

-There have been several issues which have hampered the development of comparative public administration, including: the major differences between Western countries and developing countries; the lack of curriculum on this sub-field in public administration programs; and the lack of success in developing theoretical models which can be scientifically tested.
+There have been several issues that have hampered the development of comparative public administration, including the major differences between Western countries and developing countries; the lack of curriculum on this sub-field in public administration programs; and the lack of success in developing theoretical models that can be scientifically tested.
 Even though CPA is a weakly formed field as a whole, this sub-field of public administration is an attempt at cross-cultural analysis, a "quest for patterns and regularities of administrative action and behavior."
 CPA is an integral part to the analysis of public administration techniques.
 The process of comparison allows for more widely applicable policies to be tested in a variety of situations.

-Comparative public administration emerged during the post-World War II period in order to seek international developmental strategies which aided in the containment of communism during the Cold War.
-(Riggs 1954, Heady 1960) The developers of this field expanded on a general theory, a research agenda, and generalized "lessons learned".
-(Riggs 1954, Heady 1960) A prominent figure of Public Administration, Woodrow Wilson, commented on the study by saying, "Like principles of civil liberty are everywhere fostering like methods of government; and if comparative studies of the ways and means of government should enable us to offer suggestions which will practicably combine openness and vigor in the administration of such governments with ready docility to all serious, well-sustained public criticism, they will have approved themselves worthy to be ranked among the highest and most fruitful of the great departments of political study".
-As the financial state of the powering countries began to stabilize toward the decline of the Cold War, the field of CPA began to diminish.
-The resulting decline caused the lack of further expansion of this study making it irrelevant.

-Comparative public administration lacks curriculum, which has prevented it from becoming a major field of study.
+Comparative public administration lacks a curriculum, which has prevented it from becoming a major field of study.
 This lack of understanding of the basic concepts that build this field's foundation has ultimately led to its lack of use.
-For example, William Waugh, a professor at Georgia State University has stated "Comparative studies are difficult because of the necessity to provide enough information on the sociopolitical context of national administrative structures and processes for readers to understand why there are differences and similarities."
+For example, William Waugh, a professor at Georgia State University has stated "Comparative studies are difficult because of the necessity to provide enough information on the socio-political context of national administrative structures and processes for readers to understand why there are differences and similarities."
 He also asserts, "Although there is sizable literature on comparative public administration it is scattered and dated."